Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 \mysection{Additional Qualitative Results}{MoreQualitativeResults}

+We trained our network with the Kitti dataset~\cite{Geiger2013IJRR} in order to evaluate the robustness of our method with spare point clouds. \refFig{SupKitti} presents some qualitative results.
+We can see that our network is able to remove the noise successfully.

-\refFig{SupSimulated} and \refFig{SupRealData} provide more qualitative results on all the datasets used in the evaluation. \refFig{SupSimulated} presents a visual encoding of the distance of each point to the real surface after applying the different networks for the simulated datasets.
-We can see how our algorithm obtains a quality similar to the network trained with supervised data. \refFig{SupRealData} illustrates the result of applying our network (trained on a real dataset) to a scanned model composed of $800$\,K points.
+Moreover, \refFig{SupSimulated}, and \refFig{SupRue} provide more qualitative results on all the datasets used in the evaluation.
+In \refFig{SupSimulated} we can see how our algorithm obtains a quality similar to the network trained with supervised data. \refFig{SupRue} illustrates the result of applying our method to models from the Paris-rue-Madame Database~\cite{Serna2014ParisrueMadameD} composed of $375$\,K-$800$\,K points.